Nature needs better protection, both here in Sheffield and Rotherham and nationally. We have a chance to do something about this, right now.

 Our wildlife has fewer places to find food every day – thousands of birds, insects and other animals across England are finding it harder and harder to survive.
 Plants and trees are under pressure too.

 Nature doesn’t have an MP – but you do.
-Please contact your MP and ask them to support a strong, ambitious Environment Act.
+Already many of our members have contacted and met with their MPs, so please join them and contact your MP to call for a strong, ambitious Environment Act that will put nature into recovery by including:

 Nature targets: legal targets for nature’s recovery that politicians must ultimately achieve and regularly report on progress towards e.g. safer air to breathe in our cities.

-A nature recovery network: a joined-up network of habitats that provide enough space for wildlife to recover and for people to thrive.
+Nature recovery networks: a joined-up network of habitats that provide enough space for wildlife to recover and for people to thrive.

 A green watchdog: an independent body to help people challenge bad decisions made by Government and councils, which have a negative impact on wildlife and our natural environment.